7ombie/jsii/SCRAPS.md

 Note: Lark does not provide a continuation symbol for escaping newlines (like the `\` symbol in Python).
 In practice, there are just always better options.

-Note: Using 100-column source files is strongly recommended.
+Note: Using 128-column source files is recommended.

+Note: Source files cannot contain more than 256 columns (it's a syntax error).

 Lark does not use semicolons.
 However, it is still possible to have more than one statement on the same line.
 You just use commas between the statements instead.
 This works especially well